 Daniel Brendan Lynch

 Founder, LA Writing Group: Our goal is to provide a positive and constructive environment for scholars to share their work related to Los Angeles and Southern California.
-The idea for the group came out of a USC-UCLA graduate seminar on Los Angeles co-taught by Dr. Eric Avila and Dr. William Deverell, and group members currently include doctoral students from UCLA and USC as well as UCI, UCSB, UCSD, UCR, the University of Minnesota and the University of Paris.
 Scholars in any discipline and at any stage beyond their BA are welcome to join.
 We meet at the Huntington Library in San Marino.

-"On the Edge of Empires, Republics and Identities: De la Guerra's Sword of the War and the California Native Cavalry," Empire and Liberty: The American West and the Civil War, Virginia Scharff, ed., University of California Press, forthcoming, 2015.
+"On the Edge of Empires, Republics and Identities: De la Guerra's Sword of the War and the California Native Cavalry," Virginia Scharff, ed., Empire and Liberty: The American West and the Civil War (Berkeley: University of California Press, 2015), 105-121.

 Grants and Awards

 UCLA Public History Innovators Grant

 Graduate Division Graduate Research Mentorship

 Roundtable Discussion: “The Civil War Era and the American West: Unifying Concepts for Scholars, Students and Museum Goers,” Annual Meeting of the Organization of American Historians, April 2015, St. Louis, MO.

 "A Chivalric Scheme in the Southwest: The Southern and Californio Plan to Split California," Annual Conference of the Western History Association, Newport Beach, California, October 16, 2014.